daveyarwood/blog.djy.io/src/_drafts/why-im-rewriting-alda-in-go-and-kotlin.md

 complex, and the burden of that complexity is foisted onto the user.
-[I wrote about this in detail a few months ago][alda-v1-shortcomings], but the short version is that Alda v1 does most of its work in background "worker" processes, and you can't do anything unless you explicitly start an Alda server first.
-Alda can't even tell you if you have a syntax error unless you first have a server running, because even parsing is done in the worker process.
+[I wrote about this in detail a few months ago][alda-v1-shortcomings], but the short version is that Alda v1 does most of its work in background "worker" processes, and you can't do anything useful unless you explicitly start an Alda server first.
+Alda can't even tell you if you have a _syntax error_ unless you first have a server running, because even parsing is done in the worker process.

 The only reason that I chose to do so much of the work in the worker process (and so little in the client) is that [the Clojure runtime is infamously slow to